“Embers in the Ash” wins Best Americana song at the 2024 Homey Awards in Wilmington, Delaware.

-“Automatic Amnesia” new single ( Releasing March 15, 2024)
+“Automatic Amnesia” new single ( March, 2024)

-In the identity parade, sandwiched between Tom Waits and Portishead, the latest single from Philly’s favorite “rockabilly” band is a step downward into a dark cinematic underworld, where black & white film noir gems flicker on a broken TV set, and a Lynchian soundscape illuminates a Raymond Chandler crime scene.
+In the identity parade, sandwiched between Tom Waits and Morphine, the latest single from Philly’s favorite “rockabilly” band is a step downward into a dark cinematic underworld, where black & white film noir gems flicker on a broken TV set, and a Lynchian soundscape illuminates a Raymond Chandler crime scene.
 Produced by Brian McTear & Amy Morrissey at Miner Street Recordings, Philadelphia (War on Drugs, Sharon Van Etten).
 Live shows in the northeast following its release.
 Video to come shortly after.
 Full length album on it’s way.

 “OH YEAH!!!
 There is a musical reverend in Philadelphia named Joe Castro who is causing exotic hip burners and sonic convulsions with his music around the USA and they have given the guys at Radio Caviar Musical a musical concoction to drink to spread the R N’R word in this part of Europe!!!!” – Radio Caviar